wpmetabox/docsv2/docs/extensions/mb-blocks.md

 It has the following attribute:

 - `name`: the block name
-- `id`: an unique ID for the block.
+- `id`: a unique ID for the block.
 Note that it's different from the block settings ID.
 This ID can be used to set the `id` parameter in the HTML if you want.
 - `align`: block alignment
 - `anchor`: block anchor
 - `className`: custom CSS class for the block